THE EARLY YEARS

 Rudolf Vrba (born as Walter Rosenberg) in his Gymnasium school photo for 1935-1936.

-At the time of Vrba’s birth, Topolcany was home to several thousand Jews.
+At the time of Vrba’s birth, Topoľčany was home to several thousand Jews.
 When Vrba was aged four, the family moved to the village of Jaklovce in eastern Czechoslovakia where his father owned a steam sawmill.
 The village had no train station until Elias Rosenberg built one in the form of a sukkah, so it was dual-purposed.
-[A sukkah is a temporary shelter is to commemorate the time the Israelites spent in the wilderness after they were freed from slavery in Egypt.]
-The nearest city was Margecany in eastern Slovakia.
-Rural life was idyllic, but only briefly.
-The business faltered and his father died when Vrba was age six (or four, as Rudi told his wife, Robin).
-The cause of death according Vrba was a liver ailment.
-There is no prove to validate suspicions it was a suicide (presumably due to the failure or loss of his business).
-What was obvious was that life would become more difficult for all of them.
+[A sukkah is a temporary shelter to commemorate the time the Israelites spent in the wilderness after they were freed from slavery in Egypt.]

+After the family left Jaklovce and moved west to more familiar territory, Vrba’s mother made her living as a travelling saleswoman, offering lingerie she had made.
 “My mother was a strong-minded, self-reliant woman,” Vrba recalled, “who had built up a small dress-making business from more-or-less nothing.”
-After the family had left Jaklovce and moved west to more familiar territory, she made her living as a travelling saleswoman, offering lingerie she had made.

 From 1930 to 1933, Vrba was left in the care of his grandparents in Nitra, a town where his grandfather Bernat Grunfeld lived.
-There, on the same street where Rabbi S.D.
+It was there, on the same street where Rabbi S.D.
 Ungar lived, Vrba was introduced to Orthodox Judaism.
 “I vividly remember Rabbi Ungar,” he recalled, “who once when I was eight years old took me on a particular occasion–it was meant to be a great distinction for a child–into his conference room where I was allowed to sit with grownups and was served tea and cake.
 Since this cake treatment, my relation to this Jewish group had always been cordial.”

-On Fridays, he was taken to the river with his grandfather and other Jewish men for ritual bathing in preparation for the sabbath (Saturdays).
+On Fridays, as a boy, Vrba (Walter Rosenberg) was taken to the nearby river to participate with his grandfather and other Jewish men in ritual bathing in preparation for the sabbath (Saturdays).
 The Yeshiva (congregation) of Rabbi Ungar was taken over by his son-in-law, Rabbi W.B.
 Weissmandel, who would play a pivotal role in Vrba’s life about ten years later.
 Most of the Jews in Nitra would be “resettled.”
-Vrba’s maternal grandfather was murdered in Majdanek but Rabbi Weissmandel and some of his pupils were permitted to remain in Nitra until fascist unrest there prompted Weissmandel’s Yeshiva to relocate to Bratislava so “it could be better protected.”
+Vrba’s maternal grandfather was murdered in Majdanek but Rabbi Weissmandel and some of his pupils were permitted to remain in Nitra until fascist unrest prompted Weissmandel to relocate his Yeshiva to Bratislava so “it could be better protected.”

 Bratislava 1914